hendramystiq/instagram/README.md

 	* INSTALL GIT for Windows & NodeJS
 	* Download File on Github (https://github.com/hendramystiq/instagram.git)
 	* Extract File bot-igeh and enter the folder
-	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the bot-igeh folder!!!)
+	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the instagram folder!!!)
 	* Then type: unzip node_modules.zip
 	* To View The Contents Of a folder in bash, type: "ls" (without "")
 	* Then select the tool you want to use!